szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Additional keyword arguments (**kwargs) for data loaders``: Additional keyword arguments, such as settings, API keys, for the data loader.
 These arguments will be passed to the loader; please refer to the Llama-index or LlamaHub loaders reference for a list of allowed arguments for the specified data loader.

+* ``Use local models in Video/Audio and Image (vision) loaders``: Enable usage of local models in Video/Audio and Image (vision) loaders.
+If disabled then API models will be used (GPT-4 Vision and Whisper).
+Note: local models will work only in Python version (not compiled/Snap).
+Default: False.

 * ``Auto-index DB in real time``: Enables conversation context auto-indexing.

 * ``ID of index for auto-indexing``: Index to use if auto-indexing of conversation context is enabled.